JonasAtWork/jonasatwork.github.io/presentation_flow.md

   * Git shines when working with code, and other text based files.
 With binary files, however, there are a few things to watch out for:
     * While branching and merging of binary files are still handled with Git, you lose the ability to check the diff's between binary file versions
     * The more large binary files you have in a repository, the more data needs to be downloaded everytime a repository is shared from one machine to another.
-This can lead to bloat and is subject to network issues as the repository becomes large. **This is single biggest drawback to using Git over a TFVC**.
+This can lead to bloat and is subject to network issues as the repository becomes large. **This is single biggest drawback to using Git over TFVC**.
 In the words of Git's own creator (Linus Torvalds, 2009):

       > Git fundamnetally never really looks at less than the whole repo.
 Even if you limit things a bit (ie check out just a portion, or have the history go back just a bit), git ends up still always caring about the whole thing, and carrying the knowledge around.

       > So git scales really badly if you force it to look at everything as one _huge_ repository.
 I don't think that part is really fixable, although we can probably improve on it.

       > And yes, then there's the "big file" issues.
 I really don't know what to do about huge files.
 We suck at them, I know.
 There are work-arounds (like not deltaing big objects at all), but they aren't necessarily that great either.